cshjin/LATGCN/README.md

 --dataset:      choose from
                 'citeseer', 'cora', 'cora_ml', 'pubmed', 'polblogs', 'dblp'
 --train_share:  specify the size for training
---reg:          a flag to toggle the ProxGCN
+--reg:          a flag to toggle the LATGCN
 --eta:          the norm constraint of noise applied to each node embedding
 --gamma:        regularizer factor
 ```